2008 Boise State Broncos football team: Hawaii

-6-3 all time, 6-1 as WAC members.
-Last year 27-39 in Honolulu

 The Broncos defense came up with 5 interceptions and 7 sacks in taking down the defending WAC champion Hawaii Warriors 27-7 in front of another record crowd of 32,342 in Bronco Stadium.
 Brandyn Thompson had 3 interceptions and 5 solo tackles (one for a loss) to be awarded the WAC Defensive Player of the Week.
 George Iloka and Jeron Johnson also made interceptions.
 This marked the 5th time this season the Bronco Defense held their opponent to 7 points or less and moved to 2nd in the nation in scoring defense giving up only 10.5 PPG.
 On offense, Kellen Moore went 25 of 33 for 256 and 3 TD's, 6 of his passes going to Vinny Perretta for 82 yards.
 Kyle Brotzman won the WAC Special Teams Player of the Week for the second straight week going 2 for 4 on field goals (31, 43), brought his school record for consecutive extra points to 90, and averaged 60 yards on 3 punts with a career long of 75 and 2 downed inside the 20.
 The Broncos have still never lost a home WAC game (26 straight) and have now won 47 straight regular season home games.
 The Broncos moved to #13 in all of the major polls and debuted at #12 in the first BCS rankings.

 San Jose State

-8-0 all time, 7-0 as WAC members.
-Last year 42-7 in Boise

 The last two trips to San Jose for Boise State resulted in unsuccessful but scary close upset bids by the Spartans, both times the Broncos were undefeated.
 This game had the same ingredients and looked to be heading for a close finish being 20-16 in the third quarter, but the Broncos scored the game's final 13 points to stay undefeated and stop the Spartans chances of playing spoiler to the Broncos undefeated chances.
 Kellen Moore went 26 of 40 for 244 1 INT and 2 TD's to Jeremy Childs and Austin Pettis.
 Jeremy Avery rushed 21 times for 96 yards and Ian Johnson added 66 on 16 carries and 2 TD's to set a new career touchdown mark in Boise State history, now with 51.
 Along with his 5 receptions Jeremy Childs had a first quarter punt block that led to a Bronco Touchdown.
 Kyle Brotzman hit 2 field goals from 31 and 39.
 The win gives the Broncos sole possession of first place in the WAC and moved them to #11 in every major poll, including the BCS.